RedTurtle/collective.tinymceplugins.advfilelinks/README.txt

 The plugin also add a CSS to your Plone site that:

-* Add the image icon based on file's mimetype, on the left of the link (need IE 7 or better)
+* Add the image icon based on file's mimetype, on the left of the link (if on IE, need IE 7 or better)
 * After the linked text will be added a `text generated with CSS`__, with the same content you find in the *title*, put in bracket (need IE 8 or better).
-  IE users with old version still get's some additional information thanks to the *title* attribute.
+  IE users with old versions still get's some additional information thanks to the *title* attribute.

 __ http://www.w3.org/TR/CSS2/generate.html